nlhuykhang/nlhuykhang.github.io/_posts/2017-7-11-load-balancing-log.md

 What if the load balancer dead or the traffic volume is too high? -> multiple load balancers

-#Load balancing between multiple load balancers?
+# Load balancing between multiple load balancers?

 DNS load balancing: not efficient, no health check, no sticky session?

+AWS ELB: use ELB to load balancing between other load balancers (Nginx).
+Have support for sticky session.
+But why don't just use ELB and eliminate all other load balancers?

 What are other options?